‘Nature Talks’ Healing Walks

 There is a lot of emerging scientific evidence about the health effects of being in the forest.
 Simply being in the wilderness has been shown to increase immune function, reduce blood pressure and rates of cardiovascular and respiratory disease, reduce stress and prevent psychosocial stress related illness, improve mood and thinking, increase focus and concentration, improve mental performance and creativity, improve rates of recovery from surgery and illness, increase energy and improve sleep.
 If you love the science, click here for references.

-Research on forest bathing in Japan has demonstrated that the same chemical that trees emit to protect themselves from germs and pests is the same essential oil that improves the human immune system.
+Research on forest bathing in Japan has demonstrated that the chemical that evergreen trees emit to protect themselves from germs and pests is the same essential oil that improves the human immune system.
 They are called phytoncides and they produce cancer-fighting natural killer (NK) cells in our body.

 Being in nature has other benefits too like developing a mutually respectful relationship with the earth, deepening our practice of earth care, fair share and place tending.
 The gifts of awe and wonder emerge as your intuitive skills to communicate with the more-than-human world become finely tuned.
 People on regular forest therapy walks report feeling happier, developing deeper more meaningful relationships, feeling more connected with the land and its species, having more energy and developing a more attuned intuition.